No. 5 at Crooked River Ranch - Most Interesting Holes Series

 By Gretchen Yoder, Manager of Handicapping & Course Rating

 One of the purposes of the Most Interesting Holes contest we ran in January, is to take the elected golf holes and describe how what makes the hole interesting can impact Course Rating.
 The hole with the most votes is the 5th hole at Crooked River Ranch in Crooked River Ranch, Ore., and it does not disappoint as to how we needed to adjust and assess the hole’s course rating information.

-(The image to the right shows view of the green from the Blue tee.
+(The image shows view of the green from the Blue tee.
 Please notice the bunker and several trees that obscure and surround the green.
 Oh, and the 400 foot drop to the river below.
 This shot is not for the faint at heart!)

 The hole measures 260 yards from the Blue tee, 245 and 231 from the White and Red.
 By USGA yardage guidelines, a hole up to 250 yards the hole would be a Par 3 for Men.
 However, with the severe dogleg, OGA can make the call that it is indeed a par 4.
 Click HERE for more information about Par.

 From both the White and Red tees, there are trees and shrubs near enough to the teeing ground to prevent a golfer from taking the shorter route and going over the canyon.
 From the Blue tees there is an enticing opening for longer hitters.
 It is about 220 yards to the center of the green.
 Since par is based on the how many shots it takes the Scratch golfer to hit the green, technically, we could still call this a Par 3 from the Blue tee.